Giuseppe Tontodonati: Life

-From 1940 he was a soldier in Greece during World War II.
-On September 8, 1943, Italy signed the armistice and Tontodonati, like many other Italian soldiers, was deported at first to the Stammlager IV/B Mühlberg-Elbe and then moved to the Lager of Turgau and then Pieteritz as soldier/worker IMI, until mid-1945.
-He returned, skeletal in appearance, to Pescara at the end of 1945.
+From 1940 he was a soldier during World War II.
+On September 8th, 1943, Italy signed the Armistice.
+Giuseppe Tontodonati at that time was in the city of Volos (Greece) and like many other Italian soldiers, was captured by the German Army and deported to Germany not as prisoners of war but as Italian Military Internees at first to the Stammlager IV/B Mühlberg-Elbe registered with number IV/B 244512, and then moved to the Lager IV/D in Turgau and then to Pieteritz / Wittenberg as soldier/worker IMI by the local Bayerische Stickstoff-Werke, until mid-1945.
+Several poems written by Tontodonati in these concentration camps, are a direct testimony of his terrible experience.
+He returned, skeletal in appearance, to Pescara in the autumn of 1945.

 In 1959 he and his family moved to Bologna, where he lived until his death on January 6, 1989.
-In Bologna he started to write poems using mainly Abruzzo dialect (see his first work, "Storie Paesane" written in 1958 with an introduction by the poet Antonio Rinaldi).
-In Bologna he founded and directed as president, the Centro Internazionale delle Arti – CIDA a cultural center of arts active in Bologna from 1973 till 1985.
+Once in Bologna although he continued to write poems in Italian, he also began to write poems using Abruzzo dialect (see his first work, "Storie Paesane" written in 1958 with an introduction by the poet Antonio Rinaldi).
+Giuseppe Tontodonati participated very actively in the cultural life of Bologna coming into contact with the main local artists and intellectuals.
+He also founded and directed as President, the Centro Internazionale delle Arti – CIDA a cultural center of Arts active in Bologna from 1973 till 1985.

+Although he is also highly appreciated as a poet in Italian, Giuseppe Tontodonati is mainly considered one of the most important Italian dialect poets of the 20th century.
 He also wrote texts for several folk songs set with the music of Giuseppe di Pasquale.

-Ultimately, Giuseppe Tontodonati is considered one of the most important Italian dialect poets of the 20th century.
 Due to his strong commitment on celebrating the beauty of Abruzzo, the Regional Cultural Authority of the Abruzzo Region has included him among the top list of the top regional cultural testimonials.
 The Abruzzo Region Cultural Department twice, 1993 and in 2011, published collections of Tontodonati poems to commemorate his past activity.
-The last one, Da Lu Piccule Resurgemende a Porta Pije - L'Abruzzo dai moti carbonari all'Unità d'Italia fino a brigantaggio post-unitario (2011) has been included into the official activities of the 150th year of Italian nationhood celebration by the Abruzzo Region.
+The last one, Da Lu Piccule Resurgemende a Porta Pije – L'Abruzzo dai moti carbonari all'Unità d'Italia fino a brigantaggio post-unitario (2011) has been included into the official activities of the 150th year of Italian nationhood celebration by the Abruzzo Region.